What is ECMO?

 How does ECMO work?

-What conditions can an ECMO machine treat?
+What conditions does an ECMO machine treat?

-ECMO is commonly used for the following conditions:
+Providers use ECMO for the following conditions:

 Acute respiratory distress syndrome (ARDS)